janardhanreddy790/loan-calculator/README.md

 # Loan Request Service

 ## overview
-Lendico we have customers who can apply for  one or more loans.
+we have customers who can apply for  one or more loans.
 This Microservice handles the requests and processes accordingly based on the request from customer.

 ## Use case
 * A customer can request loan amount   between 500 and 12000.50.